virtualmin/virtualmin-notes/README.md

 # virtualmin-notes
 Virtualmin plugin for keeping notes

-This is a Virtualmin plugin (which is a Webmin module with some meta data and methods to integrate it with Virtualmin) that provides a simple UI for leaving notes on the dashboard for yoursel or other administrators.
+This is a Virtualmin plugin (which is a Webmin module with some meta data and methods to integrate it with Virtualmin) that provides a simple UI for leaving notes on the dashboard for yourself or other administrators.
 It's also probably a pretty good "first plugin" to look  at because it does almost nothing, and ties into the virtualmin UI.

 # Installation